dvanic/metametalesson/diary.md

 - Ok, being clear on comms channels and responsibilities is critical.
 Looks like we were doing a directed graph of comms.
 Me to central, central to darya, and darya to me.
 - Always check with worldtimebuddy on timing, and pay attention to which row one is looking at.

+## July 10 (Brian)

+- Clearly, working on this right after being lead instructor for an online carpentry is... wise, right?
+- Objective for this hour is to figure out a markdown slide workflow that works with github pages so we're not mucking about with infrastructure and so our slides are version controlled.
+Also I want a pony.